Wildlife

 Other Contacts

-You may also contact your local veterinarian for the name of a rehabilitator in the area, or to ask if they would be willing to help.
+You may also contact your local veterinarian for the name of a rehabilitator in the area or ask if they would be willing to help.

-For a list of rehabilitators in North Carolina, go to: ncwildliferehab.org.
+For a list of rehabilitators in North Carolina visit